Mussel Watch Program: Analysis

 NOAA awarded TDI-Brooks International with a five-year contract to analyze sediment and bivalve tissue chemistry from September 21, 2009 to September 20, 2014.
-TDI-Brooks has also conducted the testing for the previous ten years from 1999-2009.
+TDI-Brooks has also conducted the testing for the previous ten years from 1999 to 2009.
 TDI-Brooks and their affiliate B&B Laboratories conducts the organic chemical analysis, Rutgers University is subcontracted to conduct the histopathology analysis, and Texas A&M is subcontracted to conduct the metal and nutrient analysis.
 Due to the Deepwater Horizon oil spill the resources at these labs were shifted towards chemical analyses of the high-priority samples for the Gulf of Mexico.
 This caused significant delays, in some cases of more than a year, of analysis results for the Mussel Watch Program.

 Projects and publications

 Past projects

 National Tissue and Sediment Sample Archive: Many of NOAA's projects incorporate different programs to obtain the desired information.
 The National Status and Trends program of NOAA's started using mussel, oyster, and zebra mussel samples collected under the Mussel Watch Program in 1985 as a means to start specimen banking.
 This bank of samples allows NOAA to take a snapshot of certain contaminants of interest at any point in time allowing, through the use of analytical techniques, the tissue concentrations of the desired compound.
 This allows regulators to better understand the history of a certain compound.

 Another project that took advantage of the Mussel Watch program was the assessment of coastal waters impacted by Hurricane Katrina in 2005.
 By examining shallow waters for concentrations of DDT, conventional chlorinated pesticides, PCBs, PAHs, and metals after the hurricane NOAA scientists were able to compare results with the past 20 years of monitoring data from the same area.
 This consistent and historical record of contaminants from the Mussel Watch program proved effective in analyzing the impacts of Hurricane Katrina.

 Pathology of parasites in bivalves, using oysters and mussels collected via the Mussel Watch program tissue samples were investigated for parasites.
 The change in abundance of parasites geographically and over time can be a good indicator of exposure to a contaminant.
 The results of these pathology screenings have been used to show levels of contamination and have affected regulatory decisions.